remix-run/react-router/README.md

 });
 ```

-To better understand what is happening with `activeRoute` perhaps an
+To better understand what is happening with `activeRouteHandler` perhaps an
 example without the router will help.
 Lets take the scenario where
 `/users/2` has been matched.
 Your render method, without this router,
 might look something like this: